Nicole732/burger/README.md

 ## Description

 This app creates a burger logger with MySQL, Node, Express, and  Handlebars.
-We use MySQL to query, the server to route data in your app, and Handlebars to generate your HTML.
+We use MySQL to query, the server to route data in the app, and Handlebars to generate your HTML.

 ## Table of Content